 This is not true for the writer’s craft.
 Want to be in outer space?
 Of course you do.
 Boom.
 Done.
 The past?
 No problem.
 Want to have you character do anything, say anything, be anyone?
 Go for it.

 You’re only limited by what makes sense in the context of your work.
-Does it make sense that your main character is a reformed alcoholic with a violent streak who pays his bills as a clown at children’s parties?
+Does it make sense that your main character is a person gone through alcohol detox , has a violent streak who pays his bills as a clown at children’s parties?
 It does?
 Cool.
 Does it make sense that the shadowy body working against your anti-hero protagonist is comprised exclusively of seven year old girls all named Agatha?
 It doesn’t?
 Ok, change it then.
 What should you change it to?
 ANYTHING.
 Therein lies the challenge.

 But before I go further off on my tangent about what writing is and isn’t, let’s refocus on the issue at hand: how I think about the process.
 Basically, I just need to let go similarly to the way I’ve let go of my need to have the first draft be perfect.
 The plot needs to evolve.
 It is an organic thing, not something rigid and artificial.
 Let it come and the work will benefit from that.